The Real Cause of the Great Depression ( It's not what you think)

 Many myths abound regarding what caused the great depression.
-A familiar account is that excessive speculation and unregulated markets spurred the 1929 stock market crash and the policies enacted by FDR in the New Deal are responsible for America’s recovery.
-The true causes for this unprecedented disaster can be traced back to WW1 and the government interventions of the Hoover and Roosevelt administrations.
+A familiar account is that excessive speculation and unregulated markets spurred the 1929 Stock Market Crash and the policies enacted by FDR in the New Deal are responsible for America’s recovery.
+The true causes for this unprecedented disaster can be traced back to World War One and the government interventions of the Hoover and Roosevelt administrations.

 The roots of the Great Depression can be traced back to the beginning of World War 1 in 1914.
 Up till this time the old economic order had prevailed with much success for decades among the worlds most advanced economies including the United States.

 According to Wikipedia, Robert Higgs PhD is an economic history scholar.
 He’s a visiting scholar at Oxford and Stanford University and a scholar at the Cato institute.
 Higgs describes the old economic order, as a system of unrestricted free trade and investment, “a monetary system based on the “Gold Standard””, and a system of “reliable but limited government”.
 This system had outperformed any system the world had ever seen.
 Higgs farther says that:

 “under this regime international trade, mass migration, and investment flourished.
 Nations developed their economic activities in accordance with their comparative advantages; and all the people of all the participating countries improved their economic well-being beyond any standard previously achieved by the masses and in certain regards even by the upper crust”.